 How to tie an Olive Paradun dry fly

-Fly tying material list:
+Tying material list:

-• Hook: #16 & 14 Kamasan 402
+- Hook: #16 & 14 Kamasan 402

-• Thread: Cahill 8/0 Uni-thread
+- Thread: Cahill 8/0 Uni-thread

-• Tail: Coq de Leon
+- Tail: Coq de Leon

-• Post: Cream Antron
+- Post: Cream Antron

-• Body: Light olive SLF dubbing
+- Body: Light olive SLF dubbing

-• Thorax: Brown SLF dubbing
+- Thorax: Brown SLF dubbing

-• Hackle: Cree cock
+- Hackle: Cree cock

-Step-by-step fly tying instructions:
+Step-by-step tying instructions:

 Normally, I tie paradun flies using good-quality genetic rooster hackles because they produce finished flies with the best buoyancy.
 In this example, however, I’ve used a hackle feather from an Indian cock cape to demonstrate it’s possible to produce an acceptable fly with a low-cost alternative (for beginners or tyers on a tight budget).

 Step 1.
-With the hook locked in the vice, start the Cahill 8/0 thread at the head and take in touching turns to the bend.
+With the hook locked in the vice, start the Cahill 8/0 thread at the head and wind in touching turns to the bend.
 Opposite the barb, tie in 3-4 Coq de Leon fibres to form a tail.

 Step 2.
 Wind the thread in touching turns back up the hook, stopping 3mm from the eye.
-Take a 4″ length of cream Antron, fold in half and secure on top of the hook with the thread to form the post.
+Take a 4″ length of cream Antron, fold it in half and secure it on top of the hook with the thread to form the post.
 Next, tie in the Cree hackle so that it extends up the post.

 Step 3.
 Take the thread down the hook shank to the tail.
 Wax the thread and lightly dub it with olive SLF dubbing.